Feed-in tariff: Indonesia

 The Indonesian government, operating mainly through the State Electricity Corporation (Perusahaan Listrik Negara, or PLN), encouraged independent power producers (IPPs) to invest in the electric power sector.
 Numerous IPPs are investing in large plants (over 500 MW) and many smaller plants (such as 200 MW and smaller).
 To support this investment, Power Purchase Agreement (PPA) arrangements are agreed with the PLN.
 Prices vary widely from relatively low prices for large coal-based plants such as the Cirebon coal plant which began operations in late 2012 to higher prices for smaller geothermal plants producing more expensive power from distant locations such as the Wayang Windu geothermal plant in West Java.
-Indonesia has made a range of different FIT Regulations for different forms of renewable electricity generation, for example geothermal energy and solar photovoltaic electricity generation.
+Indonesia has made a range of different FIT Regulations for different forms of renewable electricity generation, for example, geothermal energy and solar photovoltaic electricity generation.
 These regulations mandate the price that should be paid by PLN to the IPP in various different circumstances, provided that preconditions are met.

 Iran

 The Renewable Energy Organization of Iran (SUNA; سانا) first introduced a feed-in tariff in 2008.
 A purchase price of 1300 Rials/kWh (900 Rial/kWh for 4 night-time hours) was set for electricity from all types of renewable resources.
 In 2013 the Ministry of Energy introduced new feed-in tariffs, which was set at 4442 Rials/kWh (US$0.15).
 The government-set conditions are getting better and there are high feed-in tariffs [FiTs].
 FiTs were recently raised and are now set at a reasonable US$0.18 per kWh for wind.
 The FiTs for solar panels (below 10 MWp) has been decreased by 27% from 4/2016.
-It is now 4900 Rls/kWh= $0.14/kWh.
+It is now 4900 Rials/kWh ($0.14/kWh).
 In 2016, Governments modified the tariff and differentiate tariff for each type of renewable technology.

 Ireland

-REFIT III supports the medium and large scale production of Electricity from bioenergy sources such as Biomass, Biomass CHP and Anaerobic Digestion CHP.
-The REFIT scheme is administered by the Department of Communications Energy and Natural Resources (DCENR).
+REFIT III supports the medium and large-scale production of Electricity from bioenergy sources such as Biomass, Biomass CHP, and Anaerobic Digestion CHP.
+The REFIT scheme is administered by the Department of Climate, Energy and the Environment.
 The scheme was put in place following extensive lobbying by industrial representative bodies such as the Irish BioEnergy Association and the Micro Energy Generation Association.

-Residential and Micro scale Solar, Wind, Hydro and CHP receives no grant aid, no subsidy and no tax deductions are available.
+Residential and Micro scale Solar, Wind, Hydro, and CHP receive no grant aid, no subsidy, and no tax deductions are available.
 No Feed-In tariffs are available for these customers and net-metering is similarly unavailable.
 Co-operative and privately shared electricity between separate properties is illegal.
 A 9c/kWh Feed-In tariff was available from Electric Ireland until December 2014, when it was withdrawn without replacement.
 Income from this feed-in tariff was subject to income tax at up to 58%.
 No other Micro-scale Feed-In tariffs are available.

-Homeowners with grid connected micro-generation systems are charged a €9.45 per billing cycle "low-usage surcharge" for importing less than 2kWh per day or being a net exporter of energy in a billing period.
+Homeowners with grid-connected micro-generation systems are charged a €9.45 per billing cycle "low-usage surcharge" for importing less than 2kWh per day or being a net exporter of energy in a billing period.